 StrawberriesPhontoTomatoesMaudeUmaSunflowerPeppersA&ZCherry TomatoesApplesPippin Cabbage LeafPotatoes FloweringApplesRed Sunflowers3 GenerationsChicoryCrimson CloverMaude FaceshotTeam in BroccoliRadicchioRomanescoArtichoke FlowerStrawberry in HandZinniasZ Harvest Basket3 GenerationsJos Tree DannyBeetsRoberto LacinatoBrusselsGreensCleo Red PepperRomaineFavas3 AbreastCaneberriesChardBasketsKids on MaudeRhubarbFarmstandGiant PumpkinsJules Asian PearShiroZ CauliCarrotsBouquetKids TransplantingJack and Lily Cover Crop GerminatingGraffiti

-Starting October 2nd, our farmstand will be open on WEDNESDAYS only from 11:30 am to 2:30 pm.
+As of October 2nd, our farmstand is open on WEDNESDAYS ONLY from 11:30 am to 2:30 pm.

 There are two ways to get our farmstand produce: pre-order online, or swing by and drop in to shop when we're open.
 If you pre-order you'll have access to our full array of seasonally available produce, which changes every week.
 There is usually a smaller selection available for drop-in shopping.